AaronFriesenhahn/tools-dev/README.md

 # tools-dev
-Python scripts associated with our tool development class
+Python scripts associated with scripting for animation class